dymayday/wriggling-pandas/README.md

 ## About

-The actual videogame is intended to be played by the A.I. engine ([fluffy-penguin](https://github.com/dymayday/fluffy-penguin)), an artificial neural network combinedd with a genetic algorithm.
+The actual videogame is intended to be played by the A.I. engine ([fluffy-penguin](https://github.com/dymayday/fluffy-penguin)), an artificial neural network combined with a genetic algorithm.

 ## Requirements